If your AdSense application was disapproved, visit our help article on what to do next.

 - If you'd like more information about one of the advertisers appearing on your site, please type the URL of the ad directly into your browser's address bar.

 - Artificial impressions and clicks that are generated through automated means such as a bot or deceptive software, are prohibited.
 Automated traffic can be generated by a publisher, or can be received through purchased traffic.
 It’s important to review traffic sources before you decide to work with a traffic source.
-Also, be aware of programs that check links within your site, YouTube channel, or app, as they may click on ad links as well.
+Be aware of programs that check links within your site, YouTube channel, or app, as they may click on ad links as well.

 - Publishers should not use third-party services that generate clicks or impressions such as paid-to-click, paid-to-surf, autosurf and click-exchange programs.